MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - Regeneration
 - Atmosphere (“vibe”)

-**Key insight:**
+**Key insight**
-Text-based recognition is driven by **experiential and symbolic language**, not physical geometry — aligning closely with human urban perception.
+Recognition (especially in text) is driven by **experiential and symbolic language**, not physical geometry.
+This helps explain why text-based recognition substantially outperforms image-only recognition and aligns more closely with human perception.

 ---

-## 5. Results — Human–AI Cognitive Maps
+## 7. Results — Human–AI Cognitive Maps

 ![Summary of results: central amplification, peripheral suppression, and modality divergence](poster.jpg)